gomathishankar28/ms2_desi_wagon/README.md

 Each page in the website features a responsive navigation bar on the right with conventional placing of Brand Name on the top left.
 Each page has a footer with copyright information, contact details of the Desi Wagon and links to social media.

 ### Home
-The Home page features 3 sections areas apart from the header and footer.
+The Home page features 3 sections apart from the header and footer.

+### Carousel
-The first section (call out section)- which features a carousel of 3 images which talks about, what this Desi Wagon does, What they deliver and a call to action for placing the orders respectively.
+This is the  first section (call out section)- which features a carousel of 3 images which talks about, what this Desi Wagon does, What they deliver and a call to action for placing the orders respectively.
-The second section (Schedule Section)
-The third section(Location Section) t

 ### Schedule
-This is a section of the Home page.
+This is second section of the Home page.
 As the wagon is scheduled to visit 1 city in a day, accounting to 5 different cities in a week.
-This section showcases a table that would detail the scheduled visits of th wagon on each week day.
+This section showcases a table that would detail the scheduled visits of the wagon on each week day.
 This also inlcudes timing details.
-This is displayed in a table for large and medium screens.
-However table is not being advised as a good UX for smaller screens, this section is displayed as accordion in smaller screens for better reponsiveness, good UX and readability.
+This is displayed in a table for large screens.
+However table not being advised as a good UX for smaller or medium screens, this section is displayed as accordion in medium and smaller screens for better reponsiveness, good UX and readability.

 ### Location
-This is also a section of the Home page.
+This is third section of the Home page.
 The wagon visit 5 cities in a week.
 This section gives the address details of each location at which the wagon will be stationed.
 This is acheived with the help of Google Maps API.
-This section contains 2 columns on large and medium screens(col-lg-6, col-md-6) on which one column displays the map with markers on 5 different cities this wagon would visit every week.
+This section contains 2 columns on large and medium screens(col-lg-6, col-md-6) on which one column displays the map with markers on 5 different cities that this wagon would visit every week.
-The second column displaying a card with details of address, landmark , timings and day when each marker is clicked for better usability.
+The second column displaying a card with details of address, landmark , timings and day for each marker when it is clicked for better usability.
 This is done in smaller screen with 2 (col-12) columns.

 ### Place order
-This page presents a frm to the user which helps them to send in their grocery list in advance.
-An email will be sent to desiwagon and copy of it will be sent to the user as well. the form has the folowing fields.
+This page presents a form to the user which helps them to send in their grocery list in advance.
+An email will be sent to desiwagon with user details and grocerylist.
+The form has the folowing fields.
 1. Name - Text input field for the name of the user initiating the request.
-2. Email - Text input field for themaild of the user. a copy of their grocery list is sent to this mailID.
+2. Email - Text input field for the maild of the user.
+A copy of their grocery list is sent to this mailID.
 3. Mobile - Text input field for the Mobile number of the user.
+4. GroceryItems- A drop down that contains a list of Indian groceries grouped under four different categories like fruits, vegetables, wholegrains and spices ,for the users to choose from.
+5.
-4. Grocery List - A text area input for the grocery list with item name and quantity.
+4. Grocery List - A text area which contains the final set of the grocery list that would be sent to DesiWagon.
 5. Location -  A drop down box showing 5 cities the Wagon visits.
 6. Address  - Text Input field which auto populates the address on choosing a specific location from the above field.
 7. Send Button - A send button which sends an email with the username and thier grocery list to desiwagon and a copy of it is send to the user as well.